redapt/microsoft-teams-apps-scrumsforchannels/README.md

 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Solution-overview) to read about what the app does and how it works.

-When you're ready to try out Scrums for Channels, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Deployment-Guide).
+When you're ready to try out Redapt Scrum Bot, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Deployment-Guide).

 ## Contributing